taylor124/professional-Note-Taker/README.md

 ## Languages Used

-* The Primary Language that was used is express.js
-* Other languages used:
 * Javascript (used for Jquery and more)

+### Runtime environment

-* Node.js (used for downloading Jest, uuidv4, Express.js and Heroku
+* Node.js (used for downloading Jest, uuidv4, Express.js and Heroku)

+#### Components

+* The primary component that was used is Express.js
+* Other Node components that were used:
 * Jest (used for testing)
 * uuidv4 (used for unique id's)
 * Heroku (used for deployed application)